 Boursin-Copycat Cashew Cheese.
-Raw cashews, with plenty of garlic and herb, are magically transformed in this vegan recipe that is so reminiscent of actual Boursin cheese.
+Raw cashews, with plenty of garlic and herb, are magically transformed in this vegan cashew cheese recipe that is so reminiscent of actual Boursin cheese.
 Serve this at your next party and see if they notice that there is no dairy!

 This garlic and herb cashew cheese recipe is everything to me.
 It is healthy and dairy-free.
 Cruelty-free.
 And it makes me happy happy in the I-was-raised-in-New-England-on-cheese-and-crackers-sort-of-way.
 All the comfort, but without the dairy.